Political Communication and Public Affairs - MSc

+The course offers highly relevant theoretical knowledge and strong vocational skills development.
 It focuses on the intersection of communication, media, and politics as the area of knowledge fundamental for communicators working across public, private and third-sector organisations as well as across a range of economic, social or cultural sectors.
-It is delivered full or part-time with start dates in both September and January.

 - Unique focus: This course is unique in its focus on policy from a communication professionals’ point of view.
 Our location in Edinburgh, the capital city of Scotland with the Scottish Parliament and Scottish Government, enhances students’ learning experience.